The URL has always been abused:

 - Misconceptions about WWW (no-www and yes-www).

-The same is happening with sites developed with SPA-oriented frameworks like React, Angular, Vu or backend powered technologies like StimimulusReflex, Hotwire, Liveview… because the problem is not the technology.
+The same is happening with sites developed with SPA-oriented frameworks like React, Angular, Vu or backend powered technologies like StimimulusReflex, Hotwire, and Liveview… because the problem is not the technology.
 The problem is ignoring the URL.

 - Most of these frameworks are virtual dom-based, maintaining an internal state and updating the real dom on demand.
 Therefore, it is easier for the developer to ignore other sources of information like the URL.